jonchr/Friend-Finder/README.md

 # Friend-Finder
-PawPal is an online application that helps you find your next four-legged friend.
-It is a full-stack application, and is live at https://radiant-shore-92391.herokuapp.com.
+PawPal is a full-stack application that helps you find your next four-legged friend.
+It is live at https://radiant-shore-92391.herokuapp.com.

 ## Description